Solving Stochastic Compositional Optimization is Nearly as Easy as Solving Stochastic Optimization: Convergence Analysis of SCSC

-where $d$ is the dimension of $\bbtheta$, and the constant is defined as { $\tilde{\eta}:=(1-\eta_1)^{-1}(1-\eta_2)^{-1}(1-\eta_1^2/\eta_2)^{-1}$}. \end{customthm} Theorem \ref{theorem4} implies that the convergence rate of Adam SCSC is also { ${\cal O}(k^{-\frac{1}{2}})$}.
+Theorem \ref{theorem4} implies that the convergence rate of Adam SCSC is also { ${\cal O}(k^{-\frac{1}{2}})$}.
 This rate is again on the same order of Adam's convergence rate for the stochastic non-compositional nonconvex problems \cite{chen2019adam}, and significantly faster than { ${\cal O}(k^{-\frac{4}{9}})$} of the existing adaptive compositional SGD method \cite{tutunov2020comp-adam}.
 As a by-product, the newly designed Lyapunov function \eqref{eq.Lyap1} also significantly streamlines the original analysis of Adam under nonconvex settings \cite{chen2019adam}, which is of its independent interest.